 At PowerBack Center City, care coordinators sent more than 800 transitions through the Dina platform to downstream partners with a referral acceptance rate of 93%.

 And from March 2018 through June 2018, Center City saw a referral acceptance rate of 76% from referrals sent through to initiation of care.
 Dina enabled referral recipients to close the referral loop by indicating when care was initiated.
 With this feature, Genesis learned that a surprising 15% of accepted referrals had not converted to an actual admission.
 This new insight into patient care delivery after the point of discharge has enabled social workers at Center City to more closely track and ensure care for their highest risk patients.

 Since launching the platform in 2017, Dina has expanded into four other New Jersey-based Genesis centers that are actively coordinating care with health system partners centered around BPCI patients.
-They are able to provide updates directly back to the hospitals via Dina and raise any escalations.
+They provide updates directly back to the hospitals through the platform and raise any escalations.
 They can track expected length of stay (LOS) and let the hospital know if they are expecting patients to deviate from planned care pathways.
-Dina enables real-time case management communication for BPCI patients from the hospital, to the Genesis facility, then on to the home based providers as well – connecting all levels of care with Genesis being the pivotal piece of the equation.
+Dina enables real-time case management communication for BPCI patients from the hospital, to the Genesis facility, then on to the home, connecting all levels of care.

 Since launching Dina in October 2017, Genesis has seen:

 Decrease in hospital readmissions